 A: Every effort is made to identify where insulation is included including cavities and loft area.
 Where no access is possible it will be necessary for the property owner to provide evidence of insulation.
 If this is not possible, we will include a default in the software where no access is possible and that will result in a lower insulation rating.

 Q: I rent rooms in my home by the week / month / B&B. Do I need an EPC?

-Q: Do I need an EPC for renting / selling a caravan or mobile home?
+Q: Do I need an EPC for renting / selling a static mobile home?

 Q: I rent out my property as holiday lets short / long term.
 Do I need an EPC?

 A: An EPC will be required for a property rented out as a holiday let where the building* is occupied as a result of a short term letting arrangement and is rented out for a combined total of 4 months or more in any 12 month period.